Sanguinarium: Plot

-Soon after, the agents again meet with Dr. Theresa Shannon, and she further discusses the spree of murders that occurred ten years ago.
-According to Shannon, five people were killed at the clinic: four patients and a cosmetic doctor named Clifford Cox, who ostensibly died of a drug overdose.
+Soon after, the agents again meet with Shannon, who divulges that five people died during the previous killing spree: four patients and a cosmetic doctor named Clifford Cox, who ostensibly died of a drug overdose.
 Although his birthday does not align with a Sabbath date, Mulder instinctively believes that Cox is involved in the crimes.
-Mulder then uses the hospital's computer program to determine what Cox would look like had he undergone heavy plastic surgery.
-The computer produces an image that looks like Franklin, suggesting that he is actually Dr. Clifford Cox in disguise.
-When Dr. Shannon discovers Franklin alone in a blood-spattered operating room, he uses witchcraft to magically teleport surgical tools into her intestines, which causes her to bleed internally.
-Dr. Shannon is rushed into surgery and survives.
-Meanwhile, Franklin removes the skin of his face, performing a ritual to make him appear younger and escapes.
+He uses the clinic's computer program to determine what Cox would look like had he undergone heavy plastic surgery.
+The computer produces an image that looks like Franklin, suggesting that he is actually Cox in disguise.

+When Shannon discovers Franklin alone in a blood-spattered operating room, he uses witchcraft to magically teleport surgical tools into her intestines, which causes her to bleed internally.
+She is rushed into surgery and survives.
+Meanwhile, Franklin removes the skin of his face, performs a ritual to make him appear younger and escapes while a patient (listed with a birthdate of October 31) nearby is found with their face gone.
 It is implied that he murders in a quest to gain eternal youth.
-The episode ends with a now-younger Franklin successfully applying for a position at another medical hospital.
+The episode ends with a now-younger Franklin successfully applying for a position at another hospital.